|

 for a darker and heavier edge.

-have to fight in order to establish their identity.
+These pieces have to fight with their own nature in order to establish their identity.

 The music sounds out of control, as if technology finally overran the composer.

-Perhaps the gentle and simple You Were There With Me that closes the
+Perhaps the relaxed ambient closer You Were There With Me that closes the

 album is meant as a harbinger of better times.